 When we add in the unique value of graph databases in powering geospatial analysis, along with the analysis and graph data science advantages of graph databases, this combination can now deliver on the full potential of geospatial for our organizations.
 When overlaying a Neo4j geospatial map or utilizing the Neo4j spatial library with a graph database, your analysis becomes even that much more valuable.

 For examples of geospatial analysis in traditional analytics, see how to create and utilize a map-based application as well as how to create Domo maps.
 For a more advanced discussion, check out our article on the Uber H3 grid system, and to take it even further read our graph data science article on graph traversal algorithms.
+Also, read the following to better understand where your organization may be in the analytics maturity model stages.

 Still learning?
 Check out a few of our introductory articles to learn more: